Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

+where $A\in\RR^{m\times d}$ and $b\in\RR^m$, and we say that $P$ is given in H-representation.
+Each row $a_i^T\in\RR^d$ of matrix $A$ corresponds to a normal vector that defines a halfspace $a_i^Tx\leq b_i,\ i=[m]$.
+The intersection of those halfspaces defines the polytope $P$ and the hyperplanes $a_i^Tx=b_i,\ i=[m]$ are called facets of $P$.
 A V-polytope is given by a matrix $V\in\RR^{d\times n}$ which contains $n$ points column-wise, and we say that $P$ is given in V-representation.
 The points of $P$ that cannot be written as convex combinations of other points of $P$ are called vertices.
 The polytope $P$ is defined as the convex hull of those vertices, i.e.\ the smallest convex set that contains them.
 Equivalently, a V-polytope can be seen as the linear map of the canonical simplex $\Delta^{n-1} := \{ x\in\RR^n\ |\ x_i\geq 0,\ \sum_{i=1}^nx_i=1 \}$ according to matrix $V$, i.e.,

 A Z-polytope (or zonotope) is given by a matrix $G\in\RR^{d\times k}$, which contains $k$ segments column-wise, which are called generators.
 In this case, $P$ is defined as the Minkowski sum of those segments and we say that it is given in Z-representation.
 We call \textit{order} of a Z-polytope the ratio between the number of segments over the dimension.
 Equivalently, $P$ can be expressed as the linear map of the hypercube $[-1,1]^k$ with matrix $G$, i.e.\